 A nomination for one of the four finalists, Breanna Clark, a sophomore liberal arts student, stated that she, “always goes out of her way to help her fellow students,” while numerous nominations specified her unique relationship with her roommate and highlighted her volunteer activities with soup kitchens and meal programs.

-Mark Colville, a sophomore liberal arts student who was previously named Manor’s first All-American for his accomplishments on the soccer field, was also acknowledged in the nominations for being a model ambassador for Manor College on campus and off, contributing to the orientation and student ambassador programs for Student Life and Admissions.
+Mark Colville, a sophomore liberal arts student who was previously named Manor’s first All-American for his accomplishments on the soccer field, was also acknowledged in the nominations for being a model ambassador for Manor College on campus and off, contributing to the orientation and student ambassador programs for Student Affairs and Admissions.

 A member of Phi Theta Kappa, Sister Marietha Materu – another Medal finalist and sophomore nursing student -- works as a nurses aide in a nursing home and is studying to become a nurse so she can return to her home country to serve the elderly and ill.
 In her nominations, one person wrote that she is, “the most compassionate, loving, caring and patient person I know.”